-Nicholas is venerated by long distance travelers due to a legendary heroic tale where the good bishop single-handedly saved a sinking ship filled to over capacity with passengers while on pilgrimage to Rome, as depicted by the 1416 painting by The Limbourg Brothers, “St. Nicholas Saving Sea-Farers”.
+Nicholas is the patron saint of long distance travel stemming from a heroic tale where the good bishop single-handedly saved a sinking ship filled to over capacity with passengers while on pilgrimage to Rome, as depicted by the 1416 painting by The Limbourg Brothers, “St. Nicholas Saving Sea-Farers”.

 The Astrological Symbolism of the 9th & 3rd House Polarity Associated with Nicholas’ Generous Deeds

-In order to understand the full significance of something astrologically, one must always look to the polar opposite point in order to get a most holistic view.
+In order to understand the full significance of something astrologically, one must always consider its polar opposite point in order to get a thoroughly holistic perspective.
 The polar opposite point of the 9th House of Sagittarius is the 3rd House attributed to the sign which rules over both siblings and duality, Gemini.

 The merger of Sagittarius’ polar opposite sign of Gemini to the already established Jupiterian traits associated with the saint is what makes the essence of St. Nicholas truly mythic.
-His legendary good deeds deal with the Gemini themes and images of siblings and mirrored duality with the 3 sisters’ dowries and the resurrection of the 3 brothers.
+His legendary good deeds deal with the Gemini themes and images of siblings and mirrored duality with the 3 sisters’ dowries along with the resurrection of the 3 brothers.
 The number associated with Gemini is the number “3”, given the sign of the Twins is the third of the 12 signs of the Zodiac.
-As we have seen, the number “3” is mystically repeated through each of the bishop’s saintly actions with the 3 sisters’ dowries, the 3 brothers being raised from the dead, and the saving of the 3 unjustly condemned men.
-When stepping back a bit from the Nicholean details, we once again find the number “3” by virtue of there being three legendary tales associated with the pious man’s generosity of heart overall.
+And as we have already seen, the number “3” is mystically repeated through each of the bishop’s saintly actions with the 3 sisters’ dowries, the 3 brothers being raised from the dead, as well as the saving of the 3 unjustly condemned men.
+When stepping back a bit from the Nicholean details, we once again find the number “3” by virtue of there being three legendary tales associated with the holy man overall.

 How Do You Make an Early Christian Saint a Modern Icon that’s well loved and accepted by All?
 Eat, Nicholas, Eat!

-Little factual documentation exists regarding the actual man who was St. Nicholas, leaving much to do with his life and actions left to personal interpretation and story telling.
-As stated earlier, the astrological significance brought forth by the merging of the polar opposite forces of Gemini and Sagittarius is the primary astrological impetus behind Nicholas’ morphing into jolly old St. Nick but what catapults the Turkish bishop into THE icon of Christmas joy that we all know and love today is the influence of the planet associated with both saints and expansion……of the waistline and other places – Jupiter.
+Little factual documentation exists regarding the actual man who was St. Nicholas, leaving a goodly portion of information regarding his life left to personal interpretation and story telling.
+As stated earlier, the astrological significance brought forth by the merging of the polar opposite forces of Gemini and Sagittarius is the primary astrological impetus behind Nicholas’ morphing into jolly old St. Nick but what catapults the bishop into THE icon of Christmas joy that we all know and love today is the influence of the planet associated with both saints and expansion……of the waistline and other places – Jupiter.